ymattw/productivity-tools/slides.md

 ### Save ssh options in config file

-Do you type this a lot of time?
+Do you type this often?

 ```
 ssh -l ymattw -p 2200 -i ~/.ssh/ymattw.key 192.168.1.2